We just found the perfect way to travel – a river cruise.

 Some passengers needed personal supplies from local vendors.

-The village folk were all so very friendly, and we could wander back to the ship at our own pace.
+The village folks were all so very friendly, and we could wander back to the ship at our own pace.

 Perfect – Safety